El-Daro/labyrinth-pathfinder/README.md

 ### A* Search

 It uses [A* Search algorythm](https://www.redblobgames.com/pathfinding/a-star/introduction.html) to solve the labyrinths.
 Estimates the lowest cost to reach the goal with heuristic function.
 It assumes that:
-   1. There are no other objects in the labyrinth
+   1. There are no other objects in the labyrinth;
-   2. We exit/enter the closest cell in both rooms
+   2. We exit/enter the closest cell in both rooms.

 Results of the heuristic function are then added to the cost of the current state to put an estimate on minimal completion cost.
 This estimate is then used to